 Important things you should know about flat-feet

 Flat-feet (flat inner arches) are a very common variant in foot posture that often cause concern to parents, athletes and people who experience pain in their legs or feet.
-Many people with flat-arches don't have pain or disability, however others can experience aches and pains and flat arches can lead to some well-recognised injuries such affect the knee and foot.
-Flat-arches are generally a characteristic that's inherited (i.e. from their parents), however sometimes people develop flat-feet because of tendon problems or some type of accident.
+Many people with flat-arches don't have pain or disability, however others can experience aches and pains and flat arches can lead to some well-recognised injuries of the knee and foot.
+Sometimes people develop flat-feet because of tendon problems or some type of accident.

 Another important fact to be aware of is that all babies and toddlers have relatively flat-arches.
 Therefore, when we treat babies/toddlers, we do so with an awareness that the child's arch will change over time and they may well develop a very normal arch.

 What will the podiatrists at Northern Foot Clinic do?

 - take a thorough medical and exercise history from you

 - examine your knee and surrounding anatomy to establish a diagnosis

 - observe your walking or running gait and evaluate your footwear